-He walked passed me unaware of my presence-or was he merely pretending and was attempting to lure me into his merciless chamber of demise?
+He had walked passed me unaware of my presence-or was he merely pretending and was attempting to lure me into his merciless chamber of demise?

-I tried to maintain my composure, but I started to fret, to fret, and to fret and thus I shivered, shivered, shivered, as my unsettling doubts resurfaced.
+I tried to maintain my composure, but I had started to fret, to fret, and to fret and thus I shivered, shivered, shivered, as my unsettling doubts resurfaced.
 I took a deep breath of my own, and made the conscious decision that I would enter the mysterious chamber of death reluctantly.

 The daunting door was left open by him, and I entered not knowing the unrestricted peril that was awaiting me.

 The unspeakable chamber was Stygian and eerie, and nothing else but the darkled and grim shade of obvious discomposure.

 The luminous fire of the torches inside were burning and burning, and the insufferable stench of death was surging and surging continuously.
 It was such a compelling and undeniable sight of dismay.

 Then as I got closer, closer inside the chamber, the moans and groans that were not discrete had increased at intervals.
 I saw what most humans fear to see ever, the embedded graveyard of the dead-the Plutonian and fuliginous Hades of the condemned of the crescent darkness.